Drama Quarterly

 High school heroes

-DQ goes to class with Astrid & Lilly Save the World stars Jana Morrison and Samantha Aucoin to learn about about their roles in the high school-set supernatural drama, chemistry tests and the power of positive representation.
+DQ goes to class with Astrid & Lilly Save the World stars Jana Morrison and Samantha Aucoin to learn about their roles in the high school-set supernatural drama, chemistry tests and the power of positive representation.

 Class act